ken-io123/medisales-pos/README.md

 ## 📞 Support

-For support, email your-email@example.com or create an issue in the repository.
+For support, email kenmesana123@gmail.com

 ---

-**Note:** This system is designed for educational and commercial use.
+**Note:** This system is designed for educational and project use.
 Make sure to review security settings before deploying to production.